|Time Posted||Updated Information|

 - No agricultural burning is allowed under these restrictions.

 Any person who knowingly violates the restrictions commits a class 2 petty offense and can be fined.
-The County’s complete ‘fire ordinance’ is available at: http://www.larimer.org/
+Again, the County’s complete ‘fire ordinance’ is available at: http://www.larimer.org/

 Information provided by the Emergency Management Office